LeamHall/conversationalCoding/Foundations.md

 Using the function that doubles ints, pass in 5 and handle the error.

 ### Blocks and iteration
-Write a for loop that counts from 5 to 18.
+Write a loop that counts from 5 to 18.
   Have it print something funny at 7 and 17.

 ### Composite types
-Define a variable of the global struct.
+Define a variable of the global structure.
   Assign a string to the string attribute
   Call the method and print the string.

-Make an slice of a few numbers.
+Make an slice/array/list of a few numbers.
-  Write a for loop that iterates over the slice and prints the number doubled.
+  Write a loop that iterates over the slice and prints the number doubled.

-Using three people you know, make a map with their name as the key, and describe the relationship as the value.
+Using three people you know, make a hash/map with their name as the key, and describe the relationship as the value.
-  Using range, iterate over the map and print each key and value.
+  Iterate over the map and print each key and value.

 ### Wrap up

-Make a copy of the file as is, and then run go fmt on the copy.
-See what changes.
+Make a copy of the file as is, and then run a linter or formatter on the copy.
+See what changed.

 Delete the files.
 If you missed more than one thing, do it again tomorrow.  :)